-Following are some of the problems that can arise if the players don’t hit the clock with one hand that they used to move the piece:
+Now, the following are some of the problems that can arise if the players don’t hit the clock with one hand that they used to move the piece:

 1. Hitting the clock without making the move

-During the last minute of the game each player moves the pieces as fast as possible so that they don’t run out of time.
-In that case it can happen forgetting about the move and just hitting the clock in nervousness.
+During the last minute of the game, each player moves the pieces as fast as possible so that they don’t run out of time.
+In that case, it can happen to forget about the move and just hitting the clock in nervousness.

 2. Hitting the clock before completing the move

 It can happen that a player pressed the clock even before hitting the move.
-During the final minutes the game goes on very rapidly.
+During the final minutes, the game goes on very rapidly.
 You might have seen that in many games.

 So it is very common that you accidentally hit the clock even before completing your move and that would be totally against the rule.
-Hence to avoid this issue the rule has been made.

 3. Hitting the clock simultaneously with the opponent